levi-wolfssl/wolfssl/fuzz/README.md

 ### <a name="target_opt">Options</a>

 An options file will indicate to OSS-Fuzz which flags and values to pass to the fuzz target when running it.
-An options file must be named `target.options`.
+An options file must be named `target.options` in order for `export_targets.sh` to find it.

 The format seems to be similar to [the ini format][ini], though no explicit confirmation of this was found.
 For example, a file like this is valid: